DnDGen/CharacterGen/README.md

     PM > Install-Package CharacterGen

-#### There's CharacterGen and CharacterGen.Bootstrap - which do I install?
+#### There's CharacterGen and CharacterGen.Domain - which do I install?

 That depends on your project.
 If you are making a library that will only **reference** CharacterGen, but does not expressly implement it (such as the EncounterGen project), then you only need the CharacterGen package.
-If you actually want to run and implement the dice (such as on the DnDGenSite or in the tests for EncounterGen), then you need CharacterGen.Bootstrap, which will install CharacterGen as a dependency.
+If you actually want to run and implement the dice (such as in DnDGen.Web or in the tests for EncounterGen), then you need CharacterGen.Domain, which will install CharacterGen as a dependency.